CAAPIM/Microgateway/get-started/get-further/operations/platforms/kubernetes.md

 #### Update <a name="upgrade"></a>

-Write the new configuration in the `msgw.yml` file and config file `config.yml` , then re-run the `kubectl apply ` command.
+Write the new configuration in the configuration file `config.yml`, then re-run the `kubectl apply` command.
 Apply command  will redeploy only the updated services.

 #### Scale up/down <a name="scale"></a>